James Starks: College career

-Statistics
+College statistics

 Professional career

-Starks was selected in the sixth round (193rd overall) by the Green Bay Packers in the 2010 NFL Draft.
+Starks was selected in the sixth round (193rd overall) by the Green Bay Packers in the 2010 NFL draft.
 On June 23, 2010, he signed a contract with the Packers.
 Starks was placed on reserve/physically unable to perform on August 31, 2010.
 On November 9, 2010, he was activated from the physically unable to perform list.
 He made his NFL debut on December 5 against the San Francisco 49ers, with 18 carries for 73 yards.
 On January 9 in the 2011 Wild Card Playoff game against the Philadelphia Eagles, Starks broke the Packers' rookie post-season record for rushing yards in a single game.
 His first touchdown came against the Chicago Bears in the NFC championship game.
 On the weekend before the Super Bowl, the Niagara Falls—in his hometown of Niagara Falls, New York—were lit green and gold in his honor.
 The following Monday, Starks met with Niagara Falls mayor Paul Dyster.

 Starks's rookie season finished with a win against the Pittsburgh Steelers in Super Bowl XLV in which he rushed for 52 yards on 11 carries.
 He ended the postseason with the third-most rushing yards for a rookie running back in a single playoffs behind Timmy Smith in 1987 and Jamal Lewis in 2000.
+Starks' 315 playoff yards in four games was more than triple his total of 101 yards from three games as an active player in the regular season.

 In the 2011 season, Starks led the Packers in rushing yards with 578.
 However, Starks utilized a physical style of play which exposed him to injuries.
 Starks missed three games with an ankle injury that year.

 In the 2012 season, Starks was plagued by turf toe in September and a bone bruise in December.
 By the end of the season, he managed only 71 carries in six games.